Arabian leopard: Conservation

-The Arabian leopard is listed in CITES Appendix I. The current network of protected areas largely under-represents the species suitable habitat only covering its 11%, and most of the survey effort to detect and ensure the survival of the leopard in the peninsula has taken place outside the polygons identified by models as core areas for the species.

-The 4500 km2 Jabal Samhan Nature Reserve was established in 1997 after camera trap records of leopards were obtained; camera trapping since then has identified 17 individual adult leopards, including one cub.
-Al Jazeera spotlighted successful tracking efforts in the Nature Reserve in a 2012 episode of its program Witness.
+The 4500 km2 Jabal Samhan Nature Reserve was established in 1997 after camera trap records of leopards were obtained; in the following decade, 17 individual adult leopards and one cub were identified.
+Leopards were also radio-collared and tracked in this Nature Reserve.

 At least ten wild leopards were live-captured in Yemen since the early 1990s and sold to zoos; some have been placed in conservation breeding centers in the UAE and Saudi Arabia.

 A detailed study of leopard distribution and habitat requirement is needed for the management of the species.
 The ecological information needed include data on feeding behavior, range use and reproduction.
 This information is of great importance to the survival of the species.
 There are many sites already surveyed and considered to be suitable for preservation for leopards in the plan adopted by the national commission for wildlife conservation and development.
 These areas include Jebel Fayfa, Jebel Al-Qahar, Jebel Shada, which has already been gazetted as a protected area, Jebel Nees, Jebel Wergan, Jebel Radwa and Harrat Uwayrid.
 The formal establishment of some of these areas is now urgent.

 A successful conservation strategy must promote the awareness of the importance of leopard conservation, employing the media and perhaps other sources for basic education programs.
 The support and involvement of people living close to leopard habitats are vital in such efforts.
 This is true not only because they might affect the conservation of the leopard in one way or another, but also because they depend on their livestock which could be killed occasionally by leopards.
 Although it is not always practical, compensation for lost livestock from leopard predation should be considered.

 Revenue from sources such as hunting rights and ecotourism, services such as roads and school employment in protected areas would encourage local residents to participate in leopard conservation.
 Furthermore, well-managed protected areas will ensure the continued survival of the species until other factors enhancing its survival become effective.
 Public awareness, fruitful consideration of the needs of local people and ecological studies may take years to be useful.

-In Yemen, Dutch efforts are underway to conserve leopards at two sites, including Hawf Protected Area.
+In Yemen, efforts are underway to conserve leopards at two sites, including Hawf Protected Area.
 In Saudi Arabia, authorities have undertaken efforts to create Sharaan Nature Reserve, a wildlife sanctuary for the leopard in the area of Al-`Ula.

+In Israel, Arabian leopards are being bred in Yotvata Hai-Bar Nature Reserve for future reintroduction.